Connect with others who understand.

 You’ve likely heard of tonsils before, but do you know what role they play in your health?
 Your tonsils belong to a specialized part of your immune system known as lymph nodes.
 Your lymph nodes are home to your white blood cells (WBCs) — immune cells that help fight infections and keep you healthy.

 Your tonsils are areas of tissue found on each side of the back of your throat.
 They help filter out any bacteria and viruses that enter your body through your mouth or nose, keeping you from getting sick.
-They are a special part of our immune system, and researchers believe that they can help us understand better how it works.
+Tonsils are a special part of our immune system, and researchers believe that they can help us better understand how it works.

 What Are Tonsil Stones?